-Smaller channels held most of the residences and even the condos not facing the water were still suitable because the harbor was just a short distance away.
+Smaller channels held most of the residences and even the condos not facing the water were still suitable, because the harbor was just a short distance away.
 Plus, I saw some amazing pool areas that looked like perfect places to hang out during those hot California summers.

-We also discovered that the ocean was just about a mile down the road so the locals also had that sandy playground.
+We also discovered that the ocean was just about a mile down the road, so the locals also had that sandy playground.
 For visitors, that beach is the legendary Venice Beach and nearby is the equally renowned Venice Canals.
 There is a lot to see all within a few miles of each other.

 Near the condos, I remember from before that there was a little store that had tables, chairs, as well as umbrellas out front for kicking back and enjoying the harbor.
 I knew it had a clear view across the bay of the colorful Fisherman’s Village.
-So it was time to get a cold one and relax for while.
+So, it was time to get a cold one and relax for a while.
 It was not to be!

 There was a huge yacht right out front that blocked the whole view!
 I mean this thing was massive.